pysamp/PySAMP/README.md

 The plugin will look for a module named `python` in your server root.
 That means you can either create `python.py` or `python/__init__.py`.

 ## Add PySAMP's API
-In order to work with our v2.1 API, you need to copy the folders named `samp` and `pysamp` to your server root directory.
+In order to work with our v2.1 API, you need to copy the folder `pysamp` to your server root directory.
 It includes snake_case versions of the default SA-MP functions, and classes for various objects such as `Player`, `Vehicle`, `TextDraw` and so on.
-If you created a `python` folder in last step, you should now have the normal SA-MP server folders, plus the three new ones (python, pysamp and samp).
+If you created a `python` folder in last step, you should now have the normal SA-MP server folders, plus the two new ones (python and pysamp).

 ## Server.cfg
 1. Add `PySAMP.dll` to your `server.cfg` on the `plugins` line.